DaniilsSmirnovs/Excel_Project-CAMHS_Waiting_Time_Analysis/README.md

 ### 🔗🧮 Skill: Power Pivot & DAX

-- I created a data model by integrating the `camhs-adjusted-patients-seen` and `health_board_labels tables`, and added a `calendar table`.
+- I created a data model by integrating the `camhs-adjusted-patients-seen` and `health_board_labels` tables, and added a `calendar table`.

 ![data_model_stage_1.png](/Resources/Images/data_model_stage_1.png)

-- To account for patient volumes, I built a weighted calculation using DAX:
+- I also built a weighted calculation of waiting time (for 90% of patients) using DAX:

 ```
 weighted_90th_median = [90th_percentile_weeks_patients_seen] * [total_patient_seen]
 ```

+- I will use this calculation to determine the annual average seen time (for 90% of patients), taking into account that different months have different numbers of referrals.

 ### 📊🧮 Skill: PivotTable & DAX